Ill-health retirement for active members

 - Copy of the notice letter

-- P45 (if available) – this should be sent in order for income tax deductions from the pension to be assessed
+- P45 (if available) – this should be sent for income tax deductions from the pension to be assessed